 Inside, the Fish House was quite ornate with furnishings and china imported from Europe.
 It was one of the first Tucson homes to have wooden floors and served as the center of social life.
 Many people were entertained at the Fish House, including President and Mrs. Rutherford B. Hayes and Governor Safford.

 Today, the Fish House serves as gallery space and is named the John K. Goodman Pavilion of Western Art.
-Featuring many pieces from the museum’s notable Art of the American West collection, the Goodman Pavilion also showcases original and traveling exhibitions throughout the year.
+Featuring many pieces from the museum’s notable Art of the American West collection, the Goodman Pavilion also showcases original exhibitions throughout the year.

 For Your Information